 Proposed P6.3-T budget for 2025 gets House’s OK

-MANILA, Philippines — The House of Representatives on Wednesday night passed on third and final reading the proposed P6.352-trillion national budget for fiscal year 2025, which includes the drastically slashed P733-million budget for the Office of the Vice President (OVP).
+MANILA, Philippines — The House of Representatives on Wednesday night passed on the third and final reading the proposed P6.352-trillion national budget for fiscal year 2025, which includes the drastically slashed P733-million budget for the Office of the Vice President (OVP).

-House Bill No. 10800, which contains the 2025 General Appropriations Act, was approved with 285 affirmative votes, three against and zero abstentions.
+House Bill No. 10800, which contains the 2025 General Appropriations Act, was approved with 285 affirmative votes, three against, and zero abstentions.

 READ: Marcos certifies 2025 budget bill as urgent